ivangeevo/tough_environment/## CHANGELOG.md

 # 0.11 (next)
 + Changed(and hopefully fixed) some clay blocks in the world generation that weren't getting properly replaced with Tough Environment's "Dirt Clay" block.
 + Changed the shield recipe to require 4 nuggets and only one plank, so it's more easily accessible.
++ Reworked all loot tables for stone type blocks to flow better and be more readable, but also fixed them to work with silk touch tools.
 + Fixed cobblestone and cobbled deepslate stairs to properly drop their loose block counterparts when broken.
 + Fixed (removed)Packed Earth, Dirt and Packed Earth slabs from the DIRT Block tags which caused some problems with planting sugar cane from Vegehenna
 + Fixed Loose Dirt to be a valid tillable block when right-clicked with a hoe